 - Having an engaging workplace

-We also identified five key behaviours that are essential to our company’s success and to the culture we want Cenovus to have.
-The behaviours are:
+We also have five key behaviours that are essential to Cenovus’s success and to the culture we want our company to have:

 - Don’t do it if it can’t be done safely